Justin-Reflex/justin-reflex.github.io/20240827-real-phish.md

 Upon receiving this response I know did not come from the customer, I went through our usual channels to notify the customer's IT desk of this breach.
 I also notified our personnel of the issue so no one else would become a victim of the perpetrator.

 *I was unable to get a screenshot of the actual document with the malicious link.
 All other images were gathered after the incident was resolved in order to document here.
-Future incidents/blogs will have better documentation.

 <br/><br/>
 [Back Home](./index.md)